turbaevsky/indicators/doc/PI_DB_TS.md

 Maintenance - Two options are available for members:
 - Administer Security
-- Unit Label Customization
+- Unit Label Customisation
-  - Permits your unit labels to be customized
+  - Permits your unit labels to be customised
   - Data value range check values can be updated for each data entry field.

 #### Codes Maintenance